not-sekiun/PyIris/README.md

 Again, the pip install depends on your operating system.

+## Recommended OS
+PyIris was installed succesfully on the following Operating Systems.

+- Windows 10
+- Ubuntu 16.04
+- Kali Linux 2017.2

+If you are runnning a different operating system and have trouble installing please contact me and let me know.
+(See title below Bugs, Suggestions or inquiries)
 # Basic Usage
 Change directory to the PyIris root folder first.
 ## Running the server in Windows cmd/powershell